oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/prepare.md

     d.
 Then read and accept the license agreement.

-1. Create a `docker-registry` secret to enable pulling the example WebLogic Server image from the registry:
+1. Create a `docker-registry` secret to enable pulling the example WebLogic Server image from the registry.

    ```shell
    $ kubectl create secret docker-registry weblogic-repo-credentials \